danielstern/configuring-typescript/README.md

     c.
 Add lint npm script

     Checkpoint: Running lint should reveal errors in code style.
 Functioning of application should not be affected.

+6. Upgrading Application to Include Views and Model (Non-Interactive, Complexity 1)
+    a.
+Create interfaces directory and define ticketSchema
+    b.
+Create a defaultState for the application importing ticketSchema
+    c.
+Create main.ts component which accepts ticketInfo arrays and renders a simple list (omit extra HTML for now)
+    d.
+Import main.ts component into index and render

+    Checkpoint: Application should run in browser and correctly reflect schema